Import tab

 1. On the Import tab, click Reference Drawings.
 The Manage Reference Drawings dialog opens, listing the previously imported reference drawings.

-2. To import a new drawing, click Add.
+2. Click Add.
 The Reference Drawing Import Settings dialog opens.

-• Layout – This field lists the layouts that contain some entities.
-Select the layout that contains the entities to be imported.
+• Layout – Select a layout that contains entities to be imported.

 • Name – Enter a name for the reference drawing.
-The names do not need to be unique: you can import the same file with the same name multiple times, if needed.
+Names do not need to be unique: you can import the same file multiple times using the same name.

-• Scale – Define the scale of the reference drawing by entering a specific scaling factor.
-Scaling factor 1 imports the reference drawing using its original dimensions.
+• Scale – Enter a scaling factor.
+A value of 1 imports the drawing using its original dimensions.

-Use autoscale – If you select this option, the scaling value is ignored and the program applies a reasonable default size to the drawing.
+Use autoscale – Enable this to ignore the scaling factor and apply a reasonable default size to the drawing.

-• Fixed color – You can select to use a fixed line color instead of the colors used in the import file.
-This can be the color of the layer or a color you select from the color picker.
+• Fixed color – Select this option to override the colors used in the import file.
+You can set the color to be adopted from the layer or choose a common color for all entities.

-• Define Custom Area – Select this to import a smaller area instead of the whole drawing.
-You are prompted to define the area to be imported by picking two corner points.
+• Define Custom Area – Select this to import a smaller area defined by picking two corner points, instead of importing the entire drawing.

-5. Click OK.
-The drawing is imported and a preview image is shown.
-You can change the scale of the reference drawing with the Set scale (I) command.
+6. Click OK.
+The reference drawing is imported and a preview image is shown.
+If the scale is wrong, you can change it using the Set scale (I) command.

-6. Move the reference drawing to the intended location, and click or press Space to accept the location.
+7. Move the reference drawing to the intended location, then click or press Space to confirm.

 The imported drawing is listed in the Manage Reference Drawings dialog.